bpalmer4/readabs/README.md

    Note: typically, an ABS Catalogue item comprises multiple data tables.
-- read_abs_cat() - returns a tuple containing the complete ABS Catalogue information as a python dictionary of pandas DataFrames (one for each table in the catalogie), as well as the associated metadata in a separate DataFrame.
+- read_abs_cat() - returns a tuple containing the complete ABS Catalogue information as a python dictionary of pandas DataFrames (one for each table in the catalogue), as well as the associated metadata in a separate DataFrame.
-- read_abs_series() - get one or more series for a specified catalogue number and the specified series identifier(s).
+- read_abs_series() - get one or more series for a specified catalogue and the specified series identifier(s).
 Returns a tuple of two DataFrames, one for the primary data and one for the metadata.
 - read_abs_by_desc() - get one or more series, for a specified catalogue number, based on searching for matching data item descriptions.
 Returns